TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job*
-> I always say, 'People first, then money, then things.' ~ Suze Orman
+> You never know what movie I will be in next, but let's just hope it's sells (for my sake at least)! ~ Cameron Diaz